 The procedure for proposing a new major is summarized below:

 - The process should begin with a petition to the chair and the secretary of the Committee on Majors, in which the faculty members of a proposed major specify its content and purpose, specifically addressing the question of why such needs cannot be met in an existing major.
 The outline of such a petition can be found in PDF format in the Appendix section.
+This petition should be submitted by the beginning of the spring term and no later than February 1.

 - Before the petition can be brought to the Committee on Majors, a representative of the FAS Dean's Office and the director of the Teaching Fellow program in the Graduate School should report to the committee as to the cost-impact of creating the new major and summarize the assets—human, physical, and financial—that are available to offset those costs.
 Costs to be assessed for the foreseeable future of a major should include administrative support, space, equipment, any special instructional equipment or facility needs.